QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 Some models of scholarship that has been annotated using ATI can be found [*here*](https://qdr.syr.edu/ati/ati-models), and more specific directions for using ATI can be found
 [*here*](https://qdr.syr.edu/ati/ati-instructions).

+{% include _exercise.html exerciseid="24" %}

 ## Data Appendix

 No matter how you collect and generatedata, production transparency requires you to communicate to readers as much about your data-gathering processes as you can.
 While your processes were likely varied and intricate, you need to convey them holistically and synthetically, while simultaneously offering sufficient detail for a reader to understand and evaluate what you did.
 ATI empowers you to give a “macro-representation” of your data collection through the Data Overview, and a “micro-representation” of your data collection through annotations.

 A data appendix offers a “meso-level” representation: an “itemized overview” of respondents, documents, or other data sources, with each described via a structured set of attributes.
-Your data appendix might be derived from your “[data manifest](/modules/4/a#)”, described in the previous lesson.
-If you didn’t use ATI your appendix should include a holistic overview of the type you would have written in your ATI Data Overview detailing, e.g., how data sources were chosen.
+Your data appendix might include a subset of the data included in your “[data manifest](/modules/4/a#toward-effective-deployment-of-qualitative-data),”  described in the previous lesson, with each item described in more detail.
+If you didn’t use ATI your appendix should also include a holistic overview of the type you would have written in your ATI Data Overview detailing, e.g., how data sources were chosen.

 We describe here, as an example, a data appendix for a particular type of interactive data collection -- interview research -- drawing on an excellent example developed by Erik Bleich and Robert Pekkanen.
 In projects involving interactive data collection, *with whom* you interacted (and why), and *how you solicited information* from them, are key drivers of the data that are produced, and thus of your analysis and findings.
 Being transparent in this kind of research, then, entails providing as much information as you can about those interactions.